huggingface/evaluate/metrics/google_bleu/README.md

 ## Limitations and Bias

 The GoogleBLEU metric does not come with a predefined tokenization function; previous versions simply used `split()` to split the input strings into tokens.
 Using a tokenizer such as the default one, `tokenizer_13a`, makes results more standardized and reproducible.
+The BLEU and sacreBLEU metrics also use this default tokenizer.

 ## Citation
 ```bibtex